sisil22/flutter-tpms-monitoring/README.md

 A mobile application for monitoring **car tire pressure and temperature** in real-time, developed as a Final Project for the D3 Telecommunications Engineering program at **PENS (Politeknik Elektronika Negeri Surabaya)**.

-This project was showcased at the **Final Project Exhibition Competition** in June 2023.

 ---

 ## 📱 About The Project